workinprogress-ai/devenv/docs/Contributing.md

 #### Self reviews

-As you are merging code via a pull request, you *must review your own code*.
+As you bring up pull requests, you *must review your own code*.
 When you do so, treat it as if it belongs to another person.
 Review it meticulously and critically.
 Be your own worst enemy.
 Be the teammate you hate to work with because they are so picky.

 #### "Work in progress" reviews

 Every team member should welcome feedback and actively seek it.
 As you are working on a story or issue, you should be conscious of the need to invite others to review your code.

-Open a draft PR and tag a member of the team to review your code with you.
+Generally speaking you will want to have someone review your code with each PR.
+These are a form of "work in progress" reviews.
+You can also open a draft PR and ask a member of the team to review your code with you.
 Inform the person you need a review and then either get on a call together and walk through it doing the review in real time or else get an agreement with the person to do the review asynchronously.
 Note that a review in real-time is preferable.
 Nothing substitutes for a real conversation.

-In any case, feedback on the review should be document on the draft PR.
+In any case, feedback on the review should be documented on the draft PR.
 When complete, the contributor can then use the feedback to make changes to the code.

 You should request reviews often!

 In addition to requested reviews, any team member should feel that they can review anyone else's code at any time.
 Permission does not need to be requested.
 In such a case, open a draft PR on the person's branch and provide the feedback.
 However keep in mind that without good communication, you could be reviewing things that are in flux and may not represent what someone intends to finally merge.

+#### "Pulse" reviews

+Work that is done across all repos should be reviewed on a daily basis.
+These reviews are not as deep obviously and are meant to keep a finger on the "pulse" of the project.
+For this, some tooling has been created to get a snapshot of all changes that have occurred recently in all repos.
+This is a good way to keep up with what is happening in the project.

+Generally speaking this type of review will be done by whoever is acting as the lead engineer at the time.
+However, any team member can do this type of review.

+If a reviewer notices something on one of these reviews, generally he will bring it up directly to the person.
+He might also bring up a draft PR and tag the person with it.
+This is a way to keep the process moving forward.

 #### Final reviews

 Before a story or issue can be complete, a final review should take place.
 For very simple issues, this may not always be necessary.
 The review process does not block _tasks_ but will block _features_ or _stories_.

 For the final review, bring up a draft PR and tag someone with it.
+This draft PR should be between the branch where the development has happened and a temporary branch that points to the first _parent commit_ in that same branch.
+This will alow for a diff of all that has happened.

-Generally the person tagged should be the maintainer of the repo.
+Generally the person tagged for final review should be the maintainer of the repo.
 There may be the need to iterate several times.
 The final review finishes when the reviewer gives a LGTM.
+If the rest of the review process is functioning well, then this review should be quick and easy.
+If not, then the maintainer may need to help other reviewers to improve their process.

 #### What to look for in a review